LittleBigRefresh/Docs/Docs/topics/vita.md

 We will be doing this using [VitaShell](https://github.com/TheOfficialFloW/VitaShell/releases/latest), which you can download through VitaDeploy.

 Open VitaShell, and press <shortcut>← + O</shortcut>, this will open up the camera to scan the QR code below.
-After scanning the QR code, it should ask, "Do you want to install this package" with a URL starting with `https`.
+After scanning the QR code, it should ask "Do you want to install this package?" with a URL starting with `https`.

 <warning>
 If it does not say exactly "Do you want to install this package",